 When designing programs, they should also measure success about how their learning helps to move the needle with these metrics.

-Customer education for product-led growth
+Customer education training for product-led growth

 In product-led growth (PLG), product drives acquisition.
 Usually, you start with a free trial or a freemium model to help the product sell itself.
 There are varying degrees of how successful organizations have done this but the key thing with product-led growth is it’s a tech touch model.

-Customer education strategies with product-led growth will vary depending on the challenges being faced to get customers to upgrade.
+Customer education training strategies with product-led growth will vary depending on the challenges being faced to get customers to upgrade.

 According to Skilljar, if your challenge is long time to value, focus on training customers on what’s relevant to them at that point in time.
 To this, use emails and in-app tools to encourage learning and engagement.